Digital Nomad Gender Trends in 2025: Why 93% Are Men

 Career Fields and Gender Imbalance

 The gender gap in digital nomadism is closely tied to career choices and opportunities.
 Data shows clear trends in how professions influence the gender dynamics of location-independent work.
+Many digital nomads pursue digital nomad jobs, which include a wide range of remote-capable roles suited for a nomadic lifestyle.

 Tech and Crypto: Male-Dominated Areas